Visit the institution website for COVID‑19 updates

-Applicants should have: A good honours degree in a science or engineering subject AND be currently working in the general field of occupational health and safety OR have appropriate professional qualifications with relevant experience OR other qualifications considered equivalent to the above.
+You should have an honours degree 2:2 or above in a science or engineering subject and be currently working in the field of occupational hygiene, or in health and safety and wanting to move into occupational hygiene.

 Months of entry

 This distance-learning Master’s in Occupational Hygiene covers all aspects of occupational hygiene, emphasising learning, research and essential critical thinking.

 Occupational hygiene is concerned with the identification, evaluation and management of chemical, physical and biological agents arising from work.
 There's currently a huge demand from large multinational companies for trained occupational hygienists.

 Our master's course covers all aspects of occupational hygiene, and you will complete a dissertation based on an occupational hygiene topic.
 You'll be able to apply for funding from the British Occupational Hygiene Society to cover any research costs involved.

 Occupational hygienists are employed in a wide range of industries, including the petrochemical industry, manufacturing, mining, aero-industry, service sectors and the health sector.
 Many hygienists are also actively involved in research in a range of related fields.